FAQs - Reiki

 I have been taught to Master level in 4 kinds of Reiki; Three of these have their origin with Mikao Usui - Usui Shiki Ryohohe practice from Hawayo Takata who was the successor to Hayashi, the successor to Usui.
 Usui/Tibetan Reiki ( has additions from Raku Kai, this style was developed by William Rand, this was prior to his Holy Fire healing system he introduced in 2015), Komyo Reiki Kai ( this style was developed by Hyakuten Inamoto in 1998).
 The fourth kind of Reiki is called Karuna Reiki and was developed by William Rand and does not originate in any way from Mikao Usui.

 How do you learn Reiki?

-Reiki is learnt by going to a Reiki teacher who will perform an attunement/s as well as the other information and techniques they will give you.
+Reiki is learnt by going to a Reiki Master Teacher who will perform Reiki Initiations and provide you with other information and teachings.

-If someone has not been given a Reiki attunement, chances are they are not doing Reiki.
-Reiki is innate but needs to be brought to our conscious level by the Reiki Attunement process.
+If someone has not been given a Reiki initiation also called an attunement, they are not doing Reiki that comes from Usui.
+We all carry the capacity to heal with Reiki but it needs to be activated by the Reiki Initiaion process.

-There are many different kinds of “hands on healing”.
-Reiki Ryoho differs from these, in particular due to the Reiki Attunement process.
-People sometimes think that if they can feel energy from someone’s hands it must be Reiki and this is not correct.
+There are many different kinds of “hands on healing”, Usui Shiki Ryoho is one of these, it differs from these, in particular due to the Reiki Initiation process.

 Do I need to do anything to prepare for a Reiki healing session?